mwolson/emacs-shared/doc/install.md

 ## Run bootstrap.sh

-On Windows, you'll want to open Git Bash and run the command from there.
+On Windows:

-(Note: On Windows, you'll need to do the "Set up PATH" step first, otherwise it will fail)
+* You will need to do the "Set up PATH" step first, otherwise it will fail.
+* You will want to open an "MSYS2 MinGW 64-bit" window (not Git Bash) and run the commands from there.

+Commands to run regardless of OS:

 ```sh
 cd ~/emacs-shared